 Environmental Specialist Jobs in USA with Visa Sponsorship

 Environmental specialists are sponsored at consulting firms like AECOM, Jacobs, WSP, and Tetra Tech, at energy companies including ExxonMobil, Chevron, and NextEra, and at semiconductor and pharmaceutical manufacturers for roles requiring environmental science, chemistry, or environmental engineering degrees that involve regulatory compliance, site remediation, and impact assessment.
-H-1B classification is strong because environmental compliance work requires specialized knowledge of EPA regulations, NEPA, RCRA, and Clean Water Act frameworks that clearly meet specialty occupation standards.
+H-1B visa classification is strong because environmental compliance work requires specialized knowledge of EPA regulations, NEPA, RCRA, and Clean Water Act frameworks that clearly meet specialty occupation standards.

 See All Environmental Specialist JobsOverview

-Showing 5 of 932+ environmental specialist jobs
+Showing 5 of 667+ Environmental Specialist jobs

 Have you applied for this role?